jediswaplabs/JediSwap-v2-indexer/README.md

 #### Data transformer for positions

-1. Run the commnad to set up collections (tokens, factory, pools) in DB
+1. Run the commnad to set up collections (tokens, factory) in DB

 ```
 poetry run server init